 An application for building permit can be certified or uncertified.
 A certified application (form BA1) can be made for any type of building and must include a certificate of design compliance (form BA3) from a registered building surveying contractor.
 An uncertified application (form BA2) can only be made for Class 1a or Class 10 buildings and requires the City to issue the BA3 with the building permit.
 The BA3 confirms that the proposal complies with the applicable building standards and must reference plans, specifications and technical documents that confirm compliance.
 The City’s Building Services branch provides a certification service for those buildings that require a BA1 application (see Related Links).

-Applications must be submitted online through the City’s portal.
+Applications can be submitted online through the City’s portal.
 Applications must include one copy of all required documents, including an application for verge permit, if required.
 A tax invoice will be emailed to the applicant for the payment of the application fees.
 Incomplete applications risk refusal and will not be accepted.
-Large applications, such as commercial developments, must also be submitted through the City's online portal.
+Large applications, such as commercial developments, can be accepted by our customer service staff in the office by USB, otherwise the City is still accepting applications by post.
 Refer to the Related Links below for application forms, fees, checklists and document specifications.

 NOTE: All other required approvals should be in place and complied with when making an application for building permit.
 This includes development approval, health approval (i.e. installation of septic apparatus) and owner-builder approval.